+Figure 12 Monthly fishing effort for the years of low fishing effort grouped into the seasons where February was closed (2009-2015 x) compared to the years where February was open to fishing (2016-2021 •).
+The dotted and dashed lines are the means.
+The solid lines show the monthly trajectory for each year since 2016.

-Figure 11 (a) The monthly vessel numbers for the years of high fishing effort (1991-2003) compared to the recent years of low fishing effort grouped by whether February was closed (2009-2015) or open (2016-2020) to fishing. (b) Monthly vessel numbers for the years of low fishing effort grouped into the seasons where February was closed (2009-2015) compared to the years where February was open to fishing.
-In both plots the point symbols (x $\triangle \bullet$) show the individual monthly vessel numbers and the dotted and dashed lines are the means.
-The solid lines in plot (b) show the monthly trajectory for each year since 2016.
+Figure 13 Monthly vessel numbers for the years of low fishing effort grouped into the seasons where February was closed (2009-2015 x) compared to the years where February was open to fishing (2016-2021 ●).
+The dotted and dashed lines are the means.
+The solid lines show the monthly trajectory for each year since 2016.

-The plots in Figures 10(b) and 11(b) show that when February is closed the highest fishing effort is on average in March.
+Figures 12 and 13 compare the monthly fishing effort and vessel numbers for the years where February was open (2016-2021) with the mean of those years and with the mean monthly fishing effort for the seasons where February was closed (2009-2015).
+These indicate that when February is closed the highest fishing effort is on average in March.
 This is similar to the high effort years but at a much lower level.
-In contrast when February is open to fishing the highest monthly effort generally occurs later in the season (April to June) with a gradually ramping up of effort and vessels numbers from the start of the season.
+In contrast when February is open to fishing the highest monthly effort generally occurs later in the season (April to June) with a gradual ramp up of effort and vessels numbers from the start of the season.
 The pulse of fishing effort and vessels numbers that has historically occurred in March has not occurred with the earlier opening.
+It is worth noting that the few vessels that fish in February generally enter the fishery during mid to late February.

+The 2021 monthly fishing effort and number of vessels peaked in July and was below average during May and the last four months of the season.
 During February and March of 2020, the fishing effort and number of vessels was close to the average (mean) of the years 2016 to 2020.
-However, in April to June of 2020 the days fished each month were less than 65 and vessel numbers were 3 or less.
+In April to June of 2020 the days fished each month were less than 65 and vessel numbers were 3 or less.
 Comments from industry (Marshall Betzel, pers. com.) attribute the reduced fishing effort to the economic impact of the COVID19 pandemic.
 A proportion of the trawl industry in Queensland was closed down for part of March - April and Fishers were initially concerned that they may not be able to sell their product.
 Prawn catch rates on the Queensland east coast were as good as in the Torres Strait.
 Therefore, when fishing resumed after the COVID19 "lockdown" many TSP endorsed fishers opted to operate closer to their home port to reduce their operating cost (fuel and product transport).

-These industry comments are validated by the logbook CPUE data presented in Figures 12 and 13.
-Monthly tiger prawn CPUE (Figure 12) was well above the mean CPUE for the years 2016-2020.
-Endeavour prawn CPUE (Figure 13) was also above the mean expect for April and May of 2020.
+These industry comments are validated by the logbook CPUE data presented in Figures 14 and 15.
+Monthly 2020 tiger prawn CPUE (Figure 14) was well above the mean CPUE for the years 2016-2020.
+Endeavour prawn CPUE (Figure 15) was also above the mean expect for April and May of 2020.